Jensen Coupé 1975-76

 In this survey, we look at the Jensen Coupé, the last model produced by the factory before it was wound up in 1976.

 Rare among the Interceptor variants, Coupés are a largely unknown type and many people who might know a bit about Jensens have never actually seen one.
 A prototype was first shown at the October 1975 Earls Court Motor Show in London, the last Motor Show which Jensens attended before being wound up.
-The firm was, in fact, in receivership while displaying on the stand the Receiver had arrived one month earlier.
-He decided that Jensens should try to trade their way out of difficulty, hence the continuing efforts to market the cars at Motor Shows and thus the introduction of two new models in 1975 the Coupé on the Interceptor chassis and the GT on the Healey chassis.
+The firm was, in fact, in receivership while displaying on the stand the Receiver had arrived a month earlier.
+He decided that Jensen Motors should try to trade its way out of difficulty, hence continuing efforts to market the cars at Motor Shows, especially the two new models for 1975 the Coupé on the Interceptor chassis and the GT on the Healey chassis.

-All four of Jensens show cars in 1975 were painted blue and the LHD Coupé displayed at Earls Court was done in Nevis Blue, one of a new range of colours introduced that year to replace the bewildering array used on the earlier cars.
+All four of Jensens show cars in 1975 were painted blue and the LHD Coupé displayed at Earls Court was in Nevis Blue, one of a new range of colours introduced that year to replace the bewildering array used on the earlier cars.
 The show car, chassis number 1716, was configured as we know Coupés today with angular rear side windows and with a darkened glass panel running across the roof.
 In fact, two other prototypes had been tried with varying combinations of turret treatment, neither of which had glass panelling in the roof.
 1850 had the angular side windows as seen on 1716, later adopted for production, and 1721 used the curved rear windows of the normal Interceptor saloon.
 Each of the glassless roof prototypes survives but the show car, which was the only Coupé properly finished in 1975, is not known as a survivor.
 Three other glassless roof cars are known, all conversions.
-One was made in later years from a RHD Interceptor III saloon, one from a LHD Convertible and one was done by the factory before the car was sold.
+One was made in later years from a RHD Interceptor III saloon, one from a LHD Convertible and one was done by the factory before the car was sold, this being a special build in LHD for the European coach-builders van Hool.